Darrell Holt was the preacher for the Figueroa church of Christ in Los Angeles, California. On Sunday, October 25, 2015, he drew his last breath.

 It seemed to be just like any other Sunday and any other sermon.
 As he came to the end of his lesson, he stepped down from the podium and told the congregation he needed to sit down.

 While resting on the front pew, and in his final breaths, he uttered the words, “If you’re not a Christian, say yes to Him.
 You’ve heard the Word.
 Believe it.
 Repent of your sins, confess Christ, be baptized.”

-After these incredible words, Darren Holt became unresponsive.
+After these incredible words, Darrell Holt became unresponsive.
 Several members with medical training administered CPR until the paramedics arrived and rushed him to the hospital.
 Sadly, all efforts were unsuccessful.
 He passed away a short time later at the hospital.
 He had drawn his last breath, uttered his last words, and taken his last action.